DiffstarPop: A generative physical model of galaxy star formation history: Diffstar model of individual galaxy SFH

-Figure \ref{fig_average_Mstar} demonstrates the high fidelity of the updated \dstar\ model in reproducing the stellar mass and star formation histories (SMHs and SFHs) across a diverse suite of simulations.
-For all five runs, \um\ (in-situ and in+ex-situ), \tng, and \galcus\ (in-situ and in+ex-situ), the top panels show that the Diffstar-predicted average SMHs (dashed curves) closely follow the simulation results (solid lines) over the full range of halo masses and cosmic times.
-The residual panels indicate that the typical deviations remain below $\approx$0.1 dex for most of cosmic history, confirming that the model accurately captures both the normalization and shape of the growth curves.
-The corresponding SFHs exhibit similarly small residuals, and the last row puts those residuals differences in perspective by dividing them by the stellar mas history (similar to an error in specific star formation rate).
+The corresponding SFHs exhibit similarly small residuals, and the last row puts those residuals differences in perspective by dividing them by the stellar mass history (similar to an error in specific star formation rate).
 These residuals from the last row are in units of inverse 100\,Myr, and they can be directly compared to those presented in Figure~5 from \cite{Lower2020} for ``non-parametric" and delayed$-\tau$ SFH models.
 Even in the stress-test cases including ex-situ stellar components, Diffstar maintains sub-0.1 dex accuracy in SMH, demonstrating its flexibility in adapting to different galaxy formation prescriptions.
 Overall, this figure validates that the combination of the revised Diffmah and Diffstar models provides a robust, computationally efficient, and broadly applicable description of galaxy growth across hydrodynamical, semi-analytic and empirical models of galaxy formation.

 {C\arabic{figure}}